 Prior results cannot and do not guarantee or predict a similar outcome with respect to any future case.
 Recoveries always depend upon the facts and circumstances of each case, the injuries suffered, damages incurred, and the responsibility of those involved.
-This article is not to be considered advise, only the execution of the contingency agreement with this law firm will constitute an attorney-client relationship.
+This article is not to be considered advice, only the execution of the contingency agreement with this law firm will constitute an attorney-client relationship.
 The contents of this article are for general information only.
-If you would like to pursue a claim, please contact an attorney immediately to discuss your specific facts and circumstances regarding your claim.
+If you would like to pursue a claim, please get in touch with an attorney immediately to discuss the specific facts and circumstances regarding your claim.
 Some cases accepted by this law firm may be referred to or worked on by other lawyers, depending on the area of practice and specifics of a particular case.

 Call or text (215) 273-9636 or complete a Free Case Evaluation form